stanfordroboticsclub/Pupper/docs/guide/assembly.rst

 Hi Michael & Toast
 ^^^^^^^^^^^^^^^^^^
 (Yes, the back legs are the same as the front.
-Sorry, our documentation is still a work in progress.)
+Sorry, our documentation is still a work in progress.
+I'm @CrazyAZS)

 Step 4.
 Attach the two leg/body assemblies to the bottom carbon fiber plate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^